 2. Resentment

 Your partner who cheated on you may resent you for doing the same thing back to them out of spite.
-Not to say that their reasons for why were justified, but your partner knowing you are doing things out of spite creates further division in the relationship and make things a lot worse.
+Not to say that their reasons for why were justified, but your partner knowing you are doing things out of spite creates further division in the relationship and makes things a lot worse.
 If you want your relationship to work, or if you are making a decision purely from a place of anger, it might be best to avoid revenge cheating to prevent resentment in marriage or relationships.

 3. It Won’t Help